VinilNewAgeSMB/AndroidNotes/Dependancy Injection.md

 in **dagger2** the class that you want to make a Dependency Provider, you need to annotate it with the **@Module** annotation.
 And inside the class, you will create methods that will provide the objects (or dependencies).
 With dagger2 we need to annotate these methods with the **@Provides** annotation.

 **Dependency Consumer**
+It is a class where we need the objects.
+While using dagger we don't even need to get it as an argument.
+Dagger will provide the dependency, and for this, we just need to annotate the object declaration with **@Inject.**

+**Component**
+This is an interface that makes some connection between dependency provider and dependency consumer.
+For this we need to annotate it with **@Component** and rest of the thing will be done by Dagger.